-Kim and I knew rain and possibly thunderstorms were in the forecast for today, so we got up early enough to be the first customers for breakfast in the restaurant of the Amicalola Falls State Park Lodge.
+Kim and I knew rain and possibly thunderstorms were in the forecast for today.
+We hoped to get to Springer before the rain started, and were the first customers for breakfast in the restaurant at Amicalola Falls State Park Lodge.

 We were greeted at the parking lot by a veteran thru-hiker named Mountain Squid.
 We have communicated with each other by way of Twitter, so I was happy to now meet him in person.
 He is one of the most dedicated Appalachian Trail volunteers you will ever find.

-Mountain Squid can often be found working on trail maintenance and improvement projects in East Tennessee, but for the last week he has been serving as a trail ambassador, greeting all of the hikers as they begin their thru-hike attempts.
+He can often be found working on trail maintenance and improvement projects in East Tennessee.
+He has been serving for the last week as a trail ambassador, greeting all of the hikers as they begin their thru-hike attempts.
 Today was the last day for Mountain Squid at this post.

-Kim and I then made our way up the trail to the top of the mountain.
-She will be the first to tell you that she is not a hiker, but she trudged up the muddy, slippery trail with me, with ease and without complaint.
+Kim and I then began walking the nine-tenths of a mile trail to the top of the mountain.
+She will be the first to tell you that she is not a hiker, but she trudged up the muddy, slippery trail with ease and without complaint.

-I signed the log book, but other than signing my name, I was unsure what else to write besides my name and the date.
+I found a hiker registry book at the summit but was unsure what else to write besides my name and the date.
 After all my many years of preparation and anticipation of this moment, I had nothing pithy or profound to commemorate the moment.

-The pain was a good pain, but it hurt nonetheless.
-I was beginning a journey I had wanted for years to make, but I was making it without the one person who believed in me, encouraged me, and did everything she could to make sure this day happened.
+This was a good pain, but it hurt nonetheless.
+I was finally beginning a journey I wanted for years to make, but it had to be made without Kim.
+She was the one person who believed in me, encouraged me, and did everything she could to make sure this day happened.

-I was grateful as we reached the parking lot again that Mountain Squid was there.
-His presence, as well as that of a few hikers, helped me to keep my emotions mostly in check.
+I was grateful to see Mountain Squid was still at the parking lot when we returned there.
+Seeing him and a few hikers helped me to keep my emotions mostly in check.

 Kim said she wanted to take a picture of me as I started walking down the trail.
-I'm glad it was taken as I walked away so that she could not see tears well up in my eyes.
+I'm glad it was taken as I walked away.
+This way, she couldn't see the tears well up in my eyes.

-Soon though, that I had to switch into hiker mode, as that is what I came here to do.
+They didn't stay for long, however.
+I needed to switch to hiker mode.
+That is what I came here to do.

 No rain.
 No pain.
 No Maine.